Phase 1b Trial of Dinaciclib With Pembrolizumab for Advanced Breast Cancer

 - Partial thromboplastin time (PTT) ≤ 1.2 x ULN

-- Female patient of childbearing potential must have a negative serum or urine pregnancy test β-hCG (human chorionic gonadotropin) within 72 hours prior to first doses of study medication .
+- Female patient of childbearing potential must have a negative serum or urine pregnancy test β-human chorionic gonadotropin (hCG) within 72 hours prior to first doses of study medication .
 If the urine test is positive or cannot be confirmed as negative, a serum pregnancy test will be required.

-Concomitant use of bisphosphonates or RANK-ligand (Receptor Activator of Nuclear factor Kappa-B ligand) inhibitors is allowed
+- .
+Concomitant use of bisphosphonates or RANK-ligand inhibitors is allowed

 You CAN'T join if...

-- Patient who has had radiotherapy or hormonal therapy within 2 weeks, chemotherapy within 3 weeks or 5 half-lives, whichever is shorter (6 weeks for nitrosoureas,mitomycin C or bevacizumab), anti-cancer monoclonal antibody for direct anti-neoplastic treatment within 4 weeks, or who has not recovered from toxicity due to previous agents administered.
+- Patient who has had radiotherapy within 1 week (or unresolved radiation-related toxicities), chemotherapy within 2 weeks or 5 half-lives, whichever is longer (6 weeks for nitrosoureas, mitomycin C or bevacizumab), anti-cancer monoclonal antibody for direct anti-neoplastic treatment within 3 weeks, or who has not recovered from toxicity due to previous agents administered.
 If the patient has residual toxicity from prior treatment, toxicity must be ≤ Grade 1 (except for neuropathy and alopecia).